darcy-roper/CG_quota/README.md

       a. `Toplist_male_21_22_Combine.py` -> this combines all 'Commonwealth event ranking information' into one txt file to serve as a data source for the xls. (this combines 2021 and 2022 toplist data)

       b. `Toplist_male_21_22_Combine.py` -> this combines all 'Commonwealth event ranking information' into one txt file to serve as a data source for the xls. (this combines 2021 and 2022 toplist data)

+      c. `Combine_male_lists.py` -> this combines all Aus Av points information for all males in all events into one txt file to serve as a data source for the xls.
+There is no need to run seperate years as the Av. points only includes performances within the last 12-months

+      d. `Combine_female_lists.py` -> this combines all Aus Av points information for all males in all events into one txt file to serve as a data source for the xls.
+There is no need to run seperate years as the Av. points only includes performances within the last 12-months